Auschwitz survivor Leon Schwarzbaum dies at 101 in Germany

 Associated Press

-BERLIN (AP) — Leon Scharzbaum, a survivor of the Nazis’ death camp at Auschwitz and a lifelong fighter for justice for the victims of the Holocaust, has died.
+BERLIN (AP) — Leon Schwarzbaum, a survivor of the Nazis’ death camp at Auschwitz and a lifelong fighter for justice for the victims of the Holocaust, has died.
 He was 101.

 Schwarzbaum died early Monday in Potsdam near Berlin, the International Auschwitz Committee reported on its website.
 No cause of death was given.